-Craft foam is a versatile product which can be used in a variety of ways.
+Craft foam is a versatile product that can be used in a variety of ways.
 The most popular use for the foam is making stamps, but there are many other applications for the material.
 Craft foam is especially popular in creative projects for children, but many adult artists find the colorful sheets useful as well.

-Discover more about craft foam below and how you can use in creating your next work of art.
+Discover more about craft foam below and how you can use it in creating your next work of art.

-What is Craft Foam?
+What Is Craft Foam?

-Craft foam is a useful addition to any stamper's work box.
+Craft foam is a useful addition to any stamper's workbox.
 These colorful sheets of foam are inexpensive to buy (especially when purchased in bulk), available in a wide spectrum of colors, and have a vast variety of uses.
 Craft foam can be stamped, cut, punched, colored, painted—even sewn!
 The options are almost limitless.
 Craft foam can be purchased online at retails such as Amazon.com.

 How is Craft Foam Used?

 There are many ways that craft foam can be used in stamping projects—the following are different techniques to experiment with:

 - Impressing: In addition to being stamped on, the foam can be impressed with the impression of a rubber stamp where the raised part of the rubber stamp sinks into the foam.
 Note: This the reverse of heat embossing using embossing powders where the embossed image is raised.

 - Embellishments: Craft foam is ideal for making embellishments.
 Small scraps of foam can be cut to shape and attached to stamping projects.